Interested? Speak with our team.

 - Future of Humanity Institute, which does macrostrategy research to analyse the long-term outcomes of present day actions.
 See current vacancies.

 Note: Our investigation of this area is only shallow, so we are not confident in our analysis and recommendations.
-See the Open Philanthropy Project’s overview of this area for more detail and a longer list of organisations.
+See the Open Philanthropy’s overview of this area for more detail and a longer list of organisations.

 The Nuclear Threat Initiative is a U.S. non-partisan think tank that works to prevent catastrophic attacks and accidents with nuclear, biological, radiological, chemical, and cyber weapons of mass destruction and disruption.
 See current vacancies.

 - Ploughshares Fund is a the largest U.S. philanthropic foundation focused exclusively on peace and security grantmaking.
 It supports initiatives to reduce current nuclear arsenals and to limit the likelihood of nuclear war (and to a lesser extent risks from chemical and biological weapons).
 See current vacancies.

 - The Future of Life Institute works to reduce the risks from a number of areas, in particular nuclear war, pandemics, and advanced AI.
 See current vacancies.

 - Global Catastrophic Risk Institute is an independent research institute that investigates how to minimise the risks of large scale catastrophes, such as from nuclear war.
 See current vacancies.

 - The Centre for Effective Altruism works to coordinate the effective altruism community.
 Their projects include Effective Altruism Global, Effective Altruism Funds, Effective Altruism Grants, and Giving What We Can.
 See current vacancies.
 Disclaimer of conflict of interest: we are fiscally sponsored by the Centre for Effective Altruism.